 How Did The Tiny House Movement Get Started Tiny Spaces

+The tiny house movement started from a need to simplify life and to become more environmentally friendly. the concept behind taking up residence in a tiny house is to limit impacts on both wallets and environments by costing less, creating less waste, and leaving a smaller energy imprint. the move from big traditional homes to small spaces may.
 How did the tiny house movement start? most people attribute the idea of a tiny house on wheels to jay shafer. he built one of the very first houses on a trailer back in 1997. the tiny house idea slowly gained momentum and today the movement is worldwide. however, the tiny house movement had many twists and turns along the way.
-The tiny house movement started from a need to simplify life and to become more environmentally friendly. the concept behind taking up residence in a tiny house is to limit impacts on both wallets and environments by costing less, creating less waste, and leaving a smaller energy imprint.
-The tiny house movement is an architectural and social movement that advocates living simply in small homes.
-2018 international residential code, appendix q tiny houses defines a tiny house. however, a residential structure under 37 m2 is generally considered a tiny home. the tiny house movement promotes financial prudence, economically safe, shared community experiences, and a shift in consumerism driven mindsets.
+The tiny house movement (also known as the "small house movement") is an architectural and social movement that advocates living simply in small homes.
+2018 international residential code, appendix q tiny houses defines a tiny house. however, a residential structure under 37 m 2 (400 sq. ft) is generally considered a tiny home. the tiny house movement promotes financial prudence, economically.
 How did tiny house movement start? the tiny home living was broken out after the real property crisis in the early years of the 21st century. however, there were many such movements before. the book the not so big house by sarah susanka published in 1998 is one of the first deponents. it was the best selling book on amazon at that time.
-Spur, tx., a small enclave amid rolling prairies, officially declared itself a tiny house town in 2014, welcoming tiny home owners and relaxing the typical size and space restrictions on tiny homes. “the tiny house movement is one example of reducing costs and gaining freedom to operate according to your own plan, unfettered by onerous and unnecessary costs,” spur’s website reads. “we propose that tiny houses in small towns yield even more freedom and offer a unique opportunity to.
+The town then proclaimed it as the country’s first community for tiny houses. soon enough, more states saw the success of the trend and relaxed their regulations as well. with that, the movement for tiny housings started to shape today’s living situations. get yourself a tiny house today. the tiny house trend is now more than a trend today.

 Big Lessons We Can Learn From The Tiny House Movement